-This rs21 pamphlet – a successor to our previous publication, Unite Against Trident – sets out the case for industrial diversification away from the arms trade and towards green jobs and socially beneficial production.
+This rs21 pamphlet was published in 2017 as a successor to our previous publication, Unite Against Trident.
+It sets out the case for industrial diversification away from the arms trade and towards green jobs and socially beneficial production.
 It demonstrates that trade union leaders’ current willingness to lend support the arms industry not only feeds into a vicious global cycle of war and destruction, but has also failed on its own terms as a tactic to defend employment, pay and conditions.

 Of around 3 million workers in UK manufacturing, some 400,000 will at some stage of their working year be dependent on the arms trade and its extended supply chain.
 The UK is the second-biggest arms exporters in trade value after the United States.